 At CCATS we provide assessment and intervention for children, adolescents and adults who have experienced, or are deemed vulnerable to CSE.
 Professionals are generally keen to understand what makes some individuals vulnerable, in order to identify and safeguard those who are ‘at risk’.
 Currently, there are a multitude of CSE ‘risk assessment tools’ that are used throughout different regions of the UK.

-At CCATS we are currently working to develop the literature base for CSE, through undertaking various research projects in this area.
+At CCATS, we are currently working to develop the literature base for CSE, through undertaking various research projects in this area.
 Our goal is to undertake research which has a direct impact on policy and practice with those affected by CSE.
-In 2018, one of the staff at CCATS was invited to present the findings of their PhD to the Home Office.
+In 2018, one of the CCATS team was invited to present the findings of their PhD to the Home Office.
 There are currently a number of research projects underway in the area of CSE, and which will be submitted for publication.